 Core Evaluation Metrics:

-The choice of evaluation metric depends on the type of AI task:
+The choice of evaluation metric depends on the type of AI task

-Classification: Metrics like accuracy, precision, recall, and F1-score assess how well the model classifies data points into different categories.
+Metrics like accuracy, precision, recall, and F1-score assess how well the model classifies data points into different categories.

-Regression: Metrics like mean squared error (MSE) or R-squared evaluate how well the model's predictions match the actual continuous target variable.
+Metrics like mean squared error (MSE) or R-squared evaluate how well the model's predictions match the actual continuous target variable.

 Cross-Validation: A Robust Approach